Simulations of a weakly conducting droplet under the influence of an alternating electric field: 3 Numerical method and validation

-In Fig. \ref{fig2}(b), we compare the results obtained from the present solver in case of a leaky dielectric medium with the previous computational \citep{tomar2007} and theoretical \citep{taylor1966} studies.
-The parameters considered are $Re =0.746$, $O_c=2.68$, $E_{DC}=0.428$ and $S=10$. \cite{taylor1966} conducted a linearised asymptotic analysis by assuming both the fluids to be conducting and highly viscous (low $Re$), and derived an expression for $D_s$, which is given by (in the dimensionless form)
+Further in order to validate our flow solver, the deformation of the droplet under the application of a DC electric field has been compared against the previous computational \cite{tomar2007} and theoretical \cite{taylor1966} studies in Fig. \ref{fig2}A. Here, the system is assumed to be neutrally buoyant and the simulations are performed till the steady state is reached.
+The parameters considered are $Re =0.746$, $O_c=2.68$, $E_{DC}=0.428$ and $S=10$.
+Taylor \cite{taylor1966} conducted a linearised asymptotic analysis by assuming both the fluids to be conducting and highly viscous (low $Re$), and derived an expression for $D_s$, which is given by (in the dimensionless form)

-where $\mu_r$ is the ratio of viscosity of the droplet and the outer fluid, which is set to one in the present study.
-As in \cite{tomar2007}, a square computational domain of dimensionless length equals to $20$ is considered for this case only.
-Note that the rest of the results presented in this study are generated using a computational domain of dimensionless length equals to $8$.
+where $\mu_r$ is the ratio of viscosity of the droplet and the surrounding fluid, which is set to one in the present study.
 The numerical simulations are performed for different values of $K_r$.
-It can be seen in Fig. \ref{fig2}(b) that the droplet exhibits an oblate shape at low values of $K_r$, and upon increasing the value of $K_r$ the droplet deforms to a prolate shape via a spherical shape at an intermediate value of $K_r$.
-Moreover, the present simulations show excellent agreement with the previous studies.
+It can be seen in Fig. \ref{fig2}A that the droplet exhibits an oblate shape at low values of $K_r$, and upon increasing the value of $K_r$ the droplet deforms to a prolate shape via a spherical shape at an intermediate value of $K_r$.
+It can be seen that the present result agrees well with the previous studies.